India to Fund AI Computing Infrastructure with 10,000 GPUs

 Artificial Intelligence (AI) has accelerated progress in various key sectors in India and has become increasingly vital for the country’s overall economic development.

-At the ongoing Global INDIAai Summit 2024, it was announced that the country will invest in an AI computing infrastructure equipped with at least 10,000 Graphics Processing Units (GPUs).
+At the Global INDIAai Summit 2024, it was announced that the country will invest in an AI computing infrastructure equipped with at least 10,000 Graphics Processing Units (GPUs).

 At the INDIAai Summit 2024, Union Minister of Electronics and IT, Ashwini Vaishnaw, announced India’s strategy for harnessing the potential of artificial intelligence (AI), emphasizing the democratization of technology.
 The minister highlighted the importance of making advanced technology affordable and accessible to all, to prevent it from being concentrated in the hands of a few.